 At April Hamilton, we’ve been tackling the challenge of filling skips and landfills for a while now.
 However, we’ve also been quietly working on some eco-initiatives in the background.
 Our efforts include responsibly sourcing organic cotton, upcycling furniture by repainting with interesting tops and handles, and sometimes reupholstering when the piece is too good to go to pastures new.
-Finding out how to use sustainable materials in luxury interior design has always been an interest to us, so sharing our research is a must!
+Finding out how to achieve sustainability in interior design has always been an interest to us, so sharing our research is a must!

 Recently, we came across a piece in The Guardian that provides helpful tips for anyone thinking of upcycling their beloved furniture.
 And if you feel your furniture is ready for a new home, there are plenty of places around Surrey and Sussex that give pieces a second chance, such as the Princess Alice Hospice.
 They will even collect the pieces from you, and your donations will benefit someone in need while also supporting their cause.